 Applicants for graduate admission must present official evidence of receipt of a baccalaureate degree from an accredited institution of higher education or the equivalent, with training comparable to that provided by the University of California.
-A minimum scholastic average of B or better is required for course work completed in upper-division or prior graduate study.
+A minimum scholastic average of B (3.0 on a 4.0 scale) or its equivalent for course work completed in upper-division or prior graduate study.

 Duplication of Advanced Degrees